 Persistent verbal abuse, such as ongoing threats, aggressive yelling, or repeated verbal humiliation, may justify the granting of an ADVO if it causes the victim to fear for their safety or well-being.
 Statements like “I will make you regret this”, “You will be sorry,” or threats to harm oneself or others can also support an application.

 Courts assess whether the conduct, even if not physical, is likely to make someone fear for their personal safety.
-If do, the abusive individual may be subject to restrictions on contact, communication, and proximity to the victim.
+If so, the abusive individual may be subject to restrictions on contact, communication, and proximity to the victim.

 When It Becomes Criminal Conduct